Huegoxaga/notes/algorithm/ml.md

 - The return for an action is a way to evaluate all the consequent rewards followed by an action, the reward immediately after the reward of the current action will have a discount by multiplying the discount factor(𝛾), the reward after that second action after the current action will have to multiply the discount factor square and so on, the sum of all the discounted rewards for an action is called the return.
   - Discount Factor(𝛾) typically ranges from `0.9` to `0.99`.
 The smaller the factor is, the sooner the consequent actions become not important as the factor approaches `0`.
   - The normolized returns from a large number of trails(episodes) are called the action advantage.
 It describes the good or bad of an action compares to all other possible actions.

+#### Explore-Exploit Dilemma

+- When making decision for max reward, two things need to be done.
+  - Exploration - It the process of gathering data for making decision
+  - Exploitation - Using the known info to make decision to maximize the reward
+  - These two options cannot be done at the same time, this can be called explore-exploit dilemma
+- Algorithm or methods for solving this dilemma are:
+  - A/B Testing
+    - also known as split testing, is the process of comparing two versions of a web page, email, or other marketing asset and measuring the difference in performance.
+    - The performance can be measured using
+      - click-through rate(CTR), number of click on the page divide by the number view of the page.
+      - conversion rate - the number of sales divided by the total number of visitors.
+  - Epsilon Greedy
+    - Greedy means picking the bandit with highest Maximum Likehood Estimation(MLE) win rate without considering the sample size and the confidence
+    - Epsilon is the percentage of random chioces this algorithm will make regardless the MLE
+      - `ε` is typically around `5%` to `10%`
+    - In conclusion Epsilon Greedy Algorithm uses greedy method to make decision with a percentage of random decision
+    - `ε` will decrease the reward if it is a constant even when the sample size is big enough to make correct decision.
+Hence, it can decay over time:
+      - `ε` can be proportional to `1/t` where `t` is the number of selection(steps)
+      - Linearlly decay with a minimum value
+      - exponential cooling
+      - one over logarithm
+  - Optimistic Initial Values
+  - UBC1(Upper Confidence Bound)
+  - Thompson Sampling(Bayesian Bandit)

+#### Markov Decision Processes(MDPs)

+- Gridworld is a simple example environment for understanding RL concepts.
+  - It is a `3 X 4` table
+  - The state is determined by the location of the agent, the top left corner is described by tuple as `(0, 0)`
+  - An agent starts at the bottom left corner, location `(2, 0)`
+  - The agent move towards all direction available one at a time.
+  - `(1, 1)` is a wall
+  - When the agent get to point `(0, 3)` it have have one reward.
+  - When the agent get to point `(1, 3)` it have lost one reward.

 ## Ready-to-use Algorithms